DylanPW/Bard/README.md

 - Preview of the contents of the playlist on having a valid path entered.
 - Status and Progressbars work
 - Copying playlists with both absolute and relative paths to chosen directory works (at least with *.flac(s))
+- Copying all selected tracks to a single playlist title folder.

+Execute `Bard.exe` to run

 ## Requirements:
 Requires Python 3.6 due to fbs limitations.